mirumee/ariadne/docs/mutations.rst

 Mutation payloads
 -----------------

 ``login`` and ``logout`` mutations introduced earlier in this guide work, but give very limited feedback to the client: they return either ``false`` or ``true``.
-Application could use additional information like an error message that could be displayed in the interface after mutation fails, or updated user state after mutation completes.
+The application could use additional information like an error message that could be displayed in the interface after mutation fails, or an updated user state after a mutation completes.

 In GraphQL this is achieved by making mutations return special *payload* types containing additional information about the result, such as errors or current object state::